dherik/dherik.github.io/_posts/2019-07-05-about-jekkyl-and-blog.md

 How I create this page?

-Has been a while since I came with the idea to buy a domain and create a profissional page (and blog!) to expose some of my work and share my experience and thoughts.
+Has been a while since I came with the idea to buy a domain and create a profissional page (and blog!) to expose some of my work and share my experiences and thoughts.

 My biggest concern was: where I could host this page?